 I cannot stress this enough: It is vitally important that you take the absolute minimum amount of stuff with you in your backpack.
 Everybody takes too much and almost always end up sending it home or forward to Santiago in the mail or even just discarding it.

 It is surprising just how little you really need to take as the shops in Spain are now very good and have all the “modern” stuff that people want such as Shaving Cream, or Suntan Lotion.
-You really don’t need to take those things, just buy them as you need them.
+You really don’t need to take those things with you, so they are not on my Camino packing list, just buy them as you need them.

 Personally I prefer to do it this way since it keeps the local economy running as well as keeping the backpack lighter.
 Some local communities seem to rely on the pilgrims walking through for their lively-hood.
 Some, on the other hand, hide their shops for the use of the locals only.
 You need to search out those sometimes when a town or village appears to have no shops.